-We’re lucky as a business, and have benefitted from the support of the most extraordinary communities… from our local Yarra Valley friends to gin lovers around Australia and around the world.
+We’re lucky as a business, and have benefited from the support of the most extraordinary communities… from our local Yarra Valley friends to gin lovers across Australia and around the world.

 And we’re lucky as individuals, particularly us three founders who, supported by the world’s greatest group of staff and a bunch of friends who’ve believed and invested in us, have been allowed to pursue a dream that has proved to be enormous fun along the way.

-So on the first weekend of December every year we celebrate our birthday birthday and annual community weekend.
+So on the first weekend of December every year we celebrate our birthday with an annual community weekend.

 We’ve established something we’re calling the Four Pillars of the Community, and it’s about supporting four cause areas that mean a lot to us.
 Some of these areas matter to all of us as a business, and others are much more meaningful to one of us.
 And no we’re not so self-indulgent to tell you why.
 Instead we’ll just tell you what they are: Local & Community; Alcohol & Education; Women & Mothers; and Children & Opportunities

 Each year we look for a variety of ways to support these cause areas.
 In fact we’re already doing it… over the past twelve months, we have provided prizes for countless fundraising raffles and auctions.
 But we always want and need, to do more.